SamuelKrishnaD/Car_Showroom/README.md

 # 🚗 DiamondCut Motors

-Merupakan proyek frontend untuk website dealer mobil mewah fiktif **DiamondCut Motors**.
+A frontend project for a fictional luxury car dealer website **DiamondCut Motors**.
-Proyek yang saya buat saat semester 2 untuk menampilkan tampilan website **HTML, CSS, dan JavaScript**.
+This was built as my Semester 2 project, using HTML, CSS, and JavaScript.

 ---

 ## ✨ Fitur
-- **Responsive Design** → tampilan menyesuaikan device (desktop & mobile)
+- **Responsive Design** → adapts to desktop & mobile devices
-- **Interactive Slider & Carousel** → menampilkan mobil unggulan
+- **Interactive Slider & Carousel** → highlight featured cars
 - **Multiple Pages** → Home, Cars, Showroom, About Us, Login
 ---